 Now, it would be unfair to charge the author with findings about convention history that were made after 1992.
 However, the author should have known that the amendments convention procedure was vetted and discussed repeatedly during a ratification process that lasted nearly three years.
 Indeed, the procedure seems to have had an important role in securing public agreement to the Constitution.

-For the history of publications about Article V, see Part I of my legal treatise, State Initiation of Constitutional Amendments: A Guide for Lawyers and Legislative Drafters.
+For the history of publications about Article V, see Part I of my legal treatise, The Law of Article V.

 * * * *

 * Some constitutional scholars give the title “Whac-A-Mole” to convention opponents’ tactics of inventing new arguments after earlier arguments have been discredited.
 The later arguments are sometimes inconsistent with the former.